 So, when I got to El Paso, I had hoped to, time allowing, accomplish two tasks: grab a cache in Mexico and grab one in New Mexico.
 New Mexico would require a bit more driving in the opposite direction from where I eventually needed to go so I opted to set that one aside.
 Besides, I would have twelve more chances.
 Juarez, on the other hand?
 I may or may not actually have a chance to get back here.
 That, and I had a trackable that has been making its way to a town in Mexico.
 I’ve been carrying it around with me for months and it’s past time to get it on its merry way.
 So when I got to the bridge across, I started looking for a place to park so I could walk across to a conveniently placed cache on the other side.
 Well…

 …I accidentally turned into the line to go across.
 In for a penny, in for a pound.
-This would be the third time I’ve been to Mexico: once in Laredo, once in Ojinaga, and now once in Juarez.
+This would be the fourth time I’ve been to Mexico: once in Laredo, once in Ojinaga, a lost weekend in Tijuana, and now once in Juarez.

 For those of you who have somehow never left the country, getting out of the United States is easy.
 Fifteen minutes and a pass by some Mexican officials and a couple of armed soldiers and I was in the ciudad on my merry way.

 My first attempt at a cache was a bust.
 It was a regular sized traditional at the Estadio Olímpico Benito Juárez, but, unfortunately, it must have been muggled.
 I turned back the other way because I didn’t want to get too far from the bridge and ended up near the Universidad Autónoma de Ciudad Juárez.
 Luckily there was a cache nearby.